-My work often explores subjects related to gender, power, and mythology.
-I work mainly in mixed media, often through labour intensive processes; the visual complexity of which serves as a physical embodiment of the nuances of my works’ themes.
-A lot of my work is grounded in a fascination with lines.
+‘To a large extent, my work relies on a foundation of two major layers.
+The first is a genuine fascination with lines.
 I find it intriguing how this basic component of complex forms can be so ambiguously loaded with meaning.
 A line can connect and separate, enclose and exclude, direct and misdirect, all at the same time.
-I view the technique I work with as a three-dimensional manifestation of lines, creating pockets of light and casting gentle shadows; an avenue to create small stories within a wider narrative.
+I view my work as a three-dimensional manifestation of lines.
+A means of catching pockets of light and casting gentle shadows; an avenue to create small stories within a wider narrative.
 The second layer is a preoccupation with the society and situation(s) I find myself confronted with on a daily basis.
 I find myself constantly oscillating between admiration for the tenacity of the human spirit and anger for humanity’s seemingly unwavering commitment to cruelty and hypocrisy.
 I believe in creating art that ultimately stimulates conversation and encourages thoughtful consideration, as both have the potential to influence and provoke one another.
 My work is committed to exploring that ageless relationship, with my personal experiences and observations serving as a conduit.’

 – Ayobola Kekere-Ekun